ClaudioCeppi83/photo_gallery_linux/README.md

 3.  **Zoom Images**: Use the "Zoom In" and "Zoom Out" buttons to adjust the image view.

-## Code Structure:
+## Code Structure

 - **`gallery.h`**: Header file containing the `AppState` structure definition and function prototypes for core gallery logic.
-- **`gallery.c`**: Source file containing the main logic for loading images (with dynamic format detection and efficient memory management), navigation, and directory selection.
+- **`gallery.c`**: Source file containing the main logic for loading images, navigation, and directory selection.
 - **`interface.h`**: Header file for the user interface components and related function prototypes.
-- **`interface.c`**: Source file for handling user interface interactions, including image drawing (with "No image available" display) and zoom functionality.
+- **`interface.c`**: Source file for handling user interface interactions, including image drawing and zoom functionality.
 - **`main.c`**: Main entry point of the application, responsible for initializing GTK, setting up the `AppState`, and connecting signals.
 - **`Makefile`**: Makefile for compiling the program.

-## Known Issues:
+## Known Issues

-- The application currently does not handle large directories efficiently.
+- **Resolved**: The critical issue causing the application to crash upon selecting a directory has been fixed.
+- Initial scanning of very large directories might still cause a brief delay, although the UI remains responsive due to asynchronous processing.

-## Future Work:
+## Future Work

 - Implement a directory tree view for easier navigation.

 ## Changelog

+### v0.2.4-alpha (2025-09-08)

+- **Bug Fixes:**
+    - Fixed a critical segmentation fault that occurred when selecting a directory, caused by improper memory management during image loading and application shutdown.
+    - Corrected compilation errors by ensuring all necessary members of the `AppState` struct were accessible.
+- **Improvements:**
+    - Significantly improved application stability and reliability.

+### v0.2.3-alpha (2025-09-08)

+- **Improvements:**
+    - Implemented asynchronous directory scanning to improve UI responsiveness when selecting large directories.
+A loading spinner is now displayed during the scan.

+### v0.2.2-alpha (2025-09-08)

+- **Bug Fixes:**
+    - Resolved issue where application failed to recognize and load image files due to incorrect GHashTable key management in `load_images` function.

 ### v0.2.1-alpha (2025-09-08)